-Halloween doodles
+Halloween feels

 Hello!
 I hope y’all’s Halloween was as lovely as mine!
 As the first of the feasting holidays (in my house), I busied myself making seasonally appropriate meals with in-season foods and baking.
 One of the bakes I have been slowly perfecting for myself is barmbrack.
 The recipe I have is rather old and super spare so I went online to find something a little easier to get a good product out of.